jiahaozhang2025/balanced-photo-to-mosaic/README.md

 # photo-mosaic
-python script for creating photomosaic images with a smaller image dataset
+python script for an alternative way to create photomosaic images, when the image dataset is small